NikitaDev14/graphql-express/README.md

 # graphql-express
 A lightweight GraphQL client which can be handled by RxJs operators (switchMap, mergeMap, concatMap, exhaustMap).
+It requires RxJs v.6.5.0 or higher.

 # Comparing with Apollo